 The majority of individuals who abuse drugs during adulthood suffered some form of abuse or neglect during childhood.
 Suffering a traumatic experience during childhood is one of the most common reasons for drug abuse in teens and adults.
 Also, those who were born to drug-addicted mothers have a high likelihood of becoming addicted to the drug that the mother was taking during her pregnancy.
 The individual was genetically predisposed to the drug, making it easy for him or her to become addicted to the drug if it is ever consumed.
 A family history of drug abuse can also predispose a child to a particular drug.
 For example, if an individual’s great grandfather, grandfather and father have an opiate addiction, the father’s child has a high likelihood of developing an opiate addiction if he or she ever experiments with the drug.
-Call 1-888-287-0471 Who Answers? if you or a loved one needs help conquering an addiction to recreational or prescription drugs, or fill out the contact form on this page for information and support.

 “Suffering a traumatic experience during childhood is one of the most common reasons…”